alexmihairedislabs/vm-port-tunnel/README.md

 1. Checkout the repo
 2. Navigate to the bin folder
+3. Open 'vm-port-tunnel.bat' for editing and replace 'your-mac-here' with the MAC of your VM (can use ':' or '-' as separator and both uppercase or lowercase letters)
-3. Right click 'vm-port-tunnel.bat' and 'Run as administrator' (this is necessary because the program uses the netsh command, which requires admin privileges)
+4. Right click 'vm-port-tunnel.bat' and 'Run as administrator' (this is necessary because the program uses the netsh command, which requires admin privileges)